John King Jr.: The Education Trust

 On February 2, 2017, The Education Trust announced that King would take on the role of President and CEO.
 He succeeds Kati Haycock, who founded the organization in the early 1990s.
 Education Trust is "a national nonprofit that works to close opportunity gaps that disproportionately affect students of color and students from low-income families."
 Publications of the Education Trust focus on recruiting and retaining more teachers of color, centering racial equity in socio-emotional learning, eliminating bias in the discipline of girls of color, inequitable access to advanced coursework, disparities in access to quality early childhood education, and dismantling continuing racial disparities in access to public higher education.
-In addition, King serves as Co-Chair of the Aspen Institute K12 Climate Action Commission with former Bush Administration EPA Administrator and NJ Governor Christine Todd Whitman.
+In addition, King serves as co-chair of the Aspen Institute K12 Climate Action Commission with former Bush administration EPA Administrator and NJ Governor Christine Todd Whitman.

 Strong Future Maryland

 In October 2020, King founded a new advocacy organization called Strong Future Maryland.
 The mission of Strong Future Maryland is to "work to advance bold, progressive policy changes to address systemic inequality and promote a sustainable, just and prosperous economic future for all Marylanders."
 The organization's areas of policy focus include investing in public education, strengthening the social safety net, broad-based economic development benefiting historically marginalized communities, and climate change and environmental justice.

-King serves as a Professor of the Practice at the University of Maryland College Park where he began teaching as a visiting professor in 2017.
+King serves as a professor of the Practice at the University of Maryland College Park where he began teaching as a visiting professor in 2017.

 2022 Maryland gubernatorial candidacy

 On April 20, 2021, King announced that he would be seeking the Democratic nomination for Governor of Maryland in the 2022 election cycle.
 In January 2022, he announced Michelle Siri, the executive director of the Women's Law Center of Maryland, as his running mate for Lieutenant Governor.
 His platform included funding and implementing the Blueprint for Maryland's Future, achieving net-zero carbon emissions by 2035, and accelerating the state's transition to a minimum wage of $15 an hour.
-If elected, he would had become Maryland's first Black governor.
+If elected, he would have become Maryland's first Black governor.

 During the primary, King received endorsements from Pro-Choice Maryland, the Maryland Sierra Club, and the Maryland Sunrise Movement.

 On April 6, 2022, gubernatorial candidate Wes Moore filed a complaint with the Maryland State Board of Elections against King's campaign, accusing "an unidentified party" of anonymously disseminating "false and disparaging information regarding Wes Moore via electronic mail and social media in an orchestrated attempt to disparage Mr. Moore and damage his candidacy."
 The complaint also suggested that King "may be responsible for this smear campaign", which the King campaign denied.
+In April 2024, King's campaign was fined $2,000 after prosecutors connected the email address to an IP address used by Joseph O'Hearn, King's campaign manager.

 On July 19, 2022, King lost the primary, placing sixth behind Doug Gansler, Peter Franchot, Tom Perez, and Wes Moore.
 King conceded defeat that night.